mojnouran/Basic_Neural_Net_ManualBP/README.md

 ### Prerequisites
 - MATLAB (developed on version R2019b or later)
-- No additional toolboxes required
+- No additional toolboxes required (Except File 4 which requires the Deep Learning Toolbox)